amirahnasihah/backend-development/03-introduction-to-express/express-simplified/README-cash-course.md

 > static files things like static html css or javascript that you want to serve to the user

+1. `app.ge()` inside the server.js file are rendering the index.ejs file inside the views folder.

 # Parsing From/JSON Data